-QNB does not have a long track record of operating its recently established and acquired international businesses, which are located in emerging markets and are thus subject to various risks relating to emerging markets generally
+QNB does not have an extended track record of operating its recently established and acquired international businesses, which are located in emerging markets and are thus subject to various risks relating to emerging markets generally

 QNB has made significant investments since 2005 to implement its international expansion plan.
-For example, QNB has acquired a 34.5 per cent. stake in the Jordan-based Housing Bank for Trade & Finance, a 50.8 per cent. stake in ONB-Syria and a 82.59 per cent. stake in ONB Indonesia (known as ONB Kesawan until November 2014), among other acquisitions and investments made outside Qatar since 2005.
-Also, in line with its international expansion strategy, ONB has increased the stake it holds in a number of institutions in the Eastern Europe, Middle East and Africa (including Turkey) ("EEMEA") region to include increasing its stake from 23.8 per cent. to 40.0 per cent. in the UAE-based Commercial Bank International ("CBI") and from 23.1 per cent. to 54.2 per cent. in the Iraq-based Al-Mansour Investment Bank.
+For example, QNB has acquired a 38.6 per cent. stake in the Jordan-based Housing Bank for Trade & Finance, a 50.8 per cent. stake in QNB-Syria and a 82.59 per cent. stake in QNB Indonesia (known as QNB Kesawan until November 2014), among other acquisitions and investments made outside Qatar since 2005.
+Also, in line with its international expansion strategy, QNB has increased the stake it holds in a number of institutions in the Eastern Europe, Middle East and Africa (including Turkey) ("EEMEA") region to include increasing its stake from 23.8 per cent. to 40.0 per cent. in the UAE-based Commercial Bank International ("CBI") and from 23.1 per cent. to 54.2 per cent. in the Iraq-based Al-Mansour Investment Bank.
 On 2 June 2014, QNB increased its stake in QNB Indonesia to 78.59 per cent. and on 7 November 2014, QNB further increased its stake in QNB Indonesia to 82.59 per cent.
 During the first quarter of 2018, QNB increased its stake in QNB Indonesia to 90.96 per cent. and increased this further to 92.48 per cent. during the first half of 2019.
-On 4 September 2014, ONB acquired 12.5 per cent. (taking into account the convertible preference shares acquired by ONB) of Ecobank Transnational Incorporated ("Ecobank"), a leading pan-African bank, and later acquired an additional 11.0 per cent. on 15 September 2014, increasing the total stake held by QNB in Ecobank to 23.5 per cent. (taking into account the convertible preference shares acquired by QNB).
+On 4 September 2014, QNB acquired 12.5 per cent. (taking into account the convertible preference shares acquired by QNB) of Ecobank Transnational Incorporated ("Ecobank"), a leading pan-African bank, and later acquired an additional

+11.0 per cent. on 15 September 2014, increasing the total stake held by QNB in Ecobank to 23.5 per cent. (taking into account the convertible preference shares acquired by QNB).
 Subsequently, in October 2014, Nedbank Group Ltd ("Nedbank") exercised its right to increase its stake in Ecobank to 20.0 per cent., reducing QNB's stake to 19.4 per cent. (taking into account the convertible preference shares held by QNB).
 In January 2015, QNB increased its stake in Ecobank in various tranches, resulting in QNB holding a stake of 20.0 per cent. in Ecobank (taking into account the convertible preference shares held by QNB).
 On 13 October 2016, QNB exercised its option to convert its preference shares in Ecobank into ordinary shares.
 In May 2017, QNB increased its stake in Ecobank to 20.1 per cent.
 On 31 March 2013, QNB acquired 97.12 per cent. of Société Générale's Egyptian unit, National Société Générale Bank (now known as QNB ALAHLI Egypt).
-During the second quarter of 2018, QNB reduced its holdings in QNB ALAHLI Egypt from 97.12 per cent. to 95.0 per cent, in order to comply with local stock exchange regulations relating to free float requirements in Egypt, On 15 June 2016, the QNB Group completed the acquisition of 99.81 per cent. of the shares of Finansbank A.S. (now known as "QNB Finansbank") from National Bank of Greece S.A. ("NBG").
-QNB has subsequently increased its ownership stake in QNB Finansbank from 99.81 per cent. to 99.88 per cent. by purchasing shares from minority shareholders for a total cost of QR12.3 million (U.S.\$3.4 million).
+During the second quarter of 2018, QNB reduced its holdings in QNB ALAHLI Egypt from 97.12 per cent. to 95.0 per cent. in order to comply with local stock exchange regulations relating to free float requirements in Egypt.
+On 15 June 2016, the QNB Group completed the acquisition of 99.81 per cent. of the shares of Finansbank A.S. (now known as "ONB Finansbank") from National Bank of Greece S.A. ("NBG").
+ONB has subsequently increased its ownership stake in QNB Finansbank from 99.81 per cent. to 99.88 per cent. by purchasing shares from minority shareholders for a total cost of QR12.3 million (U.S.\$3.4 million).
+On 25 January 2021, QNB increased its holding in Housing Bank for Trade & Finance from 34.5 per cent. to 38.6 per cent.